 The serviced portfolio product mix has changed significantly as a result of the Homeward, ResCap, Ally and OneWest acquisitions.
 The proportion of conventional and government insured loans to total serviced assets grew from 24% at December 31, 2012 to 57% at December 31, 2013.
 Conventional and government insured loans represented 82% of the overall growth in the UPB of serviced assets.
-Conventional and government insured loan servicing fees.
+Conventional and government insured loan servicing fees earned are typically lower than private-label servicing fees.
 Continuing growth in our conventional and government insured serviced assets will result in revenue growth that will lag the growth in UPB.
 Similarly, the change in the mix of serviced loans versus subserviced loans results in residential servicing and subservicing revenues growing more slowly than the UPB of serviced assets.
 Combined, these changes in portfolio mix resulted in a decrease in annual revenues to 0.43% of average UPB in 2013 as compared to 0.66% in 2012.